dmurooka/dmurooka/README.md

 An entrepreneur, educator, and software engineer with over 10 years of experience in business management.
 I leverage domain expertise in classical ballet as the founder and current leader of Japan's premier ballet school, Larry's School of Ballet.

-My business management background enables me to integrate business needs with software design effectively.
+My business management background enables me to effectively integrate business needs with software design.

 In addition, I am pursuing a Master of Science in Computer Science and a Graduate Certificate in Data Science at the University of Colorado Boulder.
 This academic journey complements my practical experience in software engineering, data science, and cloud computing/networking.